 FORESIGHT: TRANSFORMING DECISION MAKING PROCESSES USING AI

-Decision Analysis Services Limited (DAS) is an independent management consultancy.
-We provide consultancy services globally to clients within the Energy, Defence, Government, Health, and Transport sectors.
+Decision Analysis Services (DAS) is an independent professional services company.
+We provide professional services globally to clients within the Energy, Defence, Government, Health, and Transport sectors.
 We specialise in bridging the gap between strategy and operational execution.

 DAS contributes to research, via our sponsored PhD and MSc students, using AI and ML tools to interrogate data and provide foresight to decision makers.
 This, combined with the work undertaken by our Innovation Lab places us in the position of being able to capitalise on, and incorporate AI, ML and Data Science developments in work for our clients.